leverh/react-bookhub-app/README.md

 2. **react-bootstrap:**
 * **Usage:** This library provides responsive design components like **Col**, **Row**, **Container**, **Button**, and **Image**.
 * **Justification:** React-bootstrap allows for rapid development with a consistent design.
-It's based on Bootstrap, a widely recognized and adaptable front-end framework, ensuring a responsive and modern UI.Though personally, I prefer using 'vanilla' CSS as I find its flexibility exciting and creative.
+It's based on Bootstrap, a widely recognized and adaptable front-end framework, ensuring a responsive and modern UI.
+Though personally, I prefer using 'vanilla' CSS as I find its flexibility and quirks exciting and creative.

 3. **react-router:**
 * **Usage:** Used for client-side routing in the application, as seen with **useLocation** and **useParams**.